 Working While a Student

-Some students choose to work while attending BUSPH.
+Some students choose to work while attending SPH.
 These positions can be either on or off-campus.
 Below are numerous tips and resources to help you explore employment opportunities.

 Suggested Job Search Timeline